SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: Materials and Method

 In this transformed space, the problem becomes a standard ridge regression, which can be solved efficiently using existing algorithms.
-After obtaining the solution ${\Xi_i}^{\prime}$ using sequentially thresholded least squares algorithm, we revert to the original coefficient vector $\Xi_i$ by dividing ${\Xi_i}^{\prime}$ by $f_i$, ensuring that the final coefficients correspond to the original problem's scaling.
-This approach effectively incorporates the custom regularization term $\lambda\|f_i\cdot\Xi_i\|_2^2$ into the ridge regression framework without altering the underlying algorithm.
-By scaling the feature matrix and coefficients appropriately, we maintain the efficiency of the standard ridge regression solver while addressing the modified regularization objective.\\
+After obtaining the solution ${\boldsymbol{\xi}_k^{\prime}}$ using the sequentially thresholded least squares algorithm, we revert to the original coefficient vector $\boldsymbol{\xi}_k$ by dividing ${\boldsymbol{\xi}_k^{\prime}}$ by $\boldsymbol{p}_k$, ensuring that the final coefficients correspond to the original problem's scaling.
+This approach effectively incorporates the custom regularization term $\lambda\|\boldsymbol{p}_k\odot\boldsymbol{\xi}_k\|_2^2$ into the ridge regression framework without altering the underlying algorithm.
+By scaling the feature matrix and coefficients appropriately, we maintain the efficiency of the standard ridge regression solver while addressing the modified regularization objective.

+While Eq.~\ref{eq:sindyGOpt} presents a ridge regression objective incorporating a graph-informed penalty matrix $\mathbf{P}$, sparsity is not enforced directly via $L0$ norm.
+Instead, we employ a modified version of the Sequentially Thresholded Least Squares (STLSQ) algorithm, which iteratively alternates between solving Eq.~\ref{eq:sindyGOpt} and applying a hard threshold to small coefficients in $\mathbf{\Xi}$.
+This results in a sparse coefficient matrix over iterations.
+This iterative procedure ensures that the discovered model aligns with the known network structure while maintaining interpretability and computational efficiency.
+The complete graph-aware STLSQ procedure is summarized below.

-\subsubsection{Validating the Predicted Dynamics}
+\subsection{Validating the Predicted Dynamics}

 Once the underlying equations governing a system have been identified using techniques such as SINDy or SINDyG, a comprehensive validation process is essential to assess the model's performance.
 This involves evaluating the predicted model from multiple perspectives.
-Key metrics employed in this study include the model complexity index, Coefficient Error Index (CEI), generated signal accuracy, and training time.
+Key metrics employed in this study include the model complexity index, the coefficient Mean Absolute Error (MAE), the generated signal accuracy, and training time.